“Umuntu ngumuntu ngabantu.”

 My Family: My Greatest Teachers

-My greatest teachers have been my three sons and two daughters, their partners, my seven precious grandchildren, and my great grandson born December 25, 2017, exactly 100 years after my father!
-(His brother arrived in 2020.)
+My greatest teachers have been my three sons and two daughters, their partners, my seven precious grandchildren, and my great granddaughter and three great grandsons.
+Because of my family, I am a better person.

 In the course of daily life, they have challenged me to walk my talk in concrete and mundane ways.
 Among many things, they have taught me about the power of forgiveness, the need for humor, the value of positive thinking, the wisdom of keeping my mouth firmly shut, and the utter joy of the present moment.